-- Expose residents to flood hazards by being located within the 100-year floodplain as defined by the Federal Emergency Management Agency; - Cause substantial change in the rate and amount of surface runoff leaving the project site ultimately causing a substantial change in the amount of water in a stream, river or other waterway; - Substantially interfere with groundwater recharge; - Cause degradation of water quality (temperature, dissolved oxygen, turbidity and/or other typical stormwater pollutants) in the project area; or - Cause degradation of groundwater quality in the vicinity of the project site.

-- a.
-Water Quality Standards: Any future development would require a building and grading permit which would include erosion control.
-The proposed project would not involve any uses that would generate wastewater.
-Storm water runoff from potential development would contain water quality protection features in accordance with a potential National Pollutant Discharge Elimination System (NPDES) stormwater permit, as deemed applicable.
+- Expose residents to flood hazards by being located within the 100-year floodplain as defined by the Federal Emergency Management Agency; - Cause substantial change in the rate and amount of surface runoff leaving the project site ultimately causing a substantial change in the amount of water in a stream, river or other waterway; - Substantially interfere with groundwater recharge; - Cause degradation of water quality (temperature, dissolved oxygen, turbidity and/or other typical stormwater pollutants) in the project area; or - Cause degradation of groundwater quality in the vicinity of the project site. - a.
+Water Quality Standards: No waste discharge will occur as part of this project.
+Any future public road improvement activities will require an encroachment permit and will undergo review to determine if any further actions or approvals are needed, including any measures for soil and sediment control in compliance with the County SWPPP.
+Erosion control would be required as part of any future building or grading permit.
+Stormwater runoff from potential development would contain water quality protection features in accordance with potential National Pollutant Discharge Elimination System (NPDES) stormwater permit, as deemed applicable.
 The project would not be anticipated to violate water quality standards.
 Impacts would be less than significant. - b.
 Groundwater Supplies: The geology of the Western Slope portion of El Dorado County is principally hard, crystalline, igneous, or metamorphic rock overlain with a thin mantle of sediment or soil.
 Groundwater in this region is found in fractures, joints, cracks, and fault zones within the bedrock mass.
 These discrete fracture areas are typically vertical in orientation rather than horizontal as in sedimentary or alluvial aquifers.
 Recharge is predominantly through rainfall infiltrating into the fractures.
 Movement of this groundwater is very limited due to the lack of porosity in the bedrock.
 Wells are typically drilled to depths ranging from 80 to 300 feet in depth.
 There is no evidence that the project will substantially reduce or alter the quantity of groundwater in the vicinity, or materially interfere with groundwater recharge in the area of the proposed project.
-Any future development would be supported by public water infrastructure.
+The 41 single-family residential units would be served by the El Dorado Irrigation District, using connections that are already in place.
 The project is not anticipated to affect potential groundwater supplies above pre-project levels.
 Impacts would be less than significant. - c-f.
 Drainage Patterns: The site is currently vacant.
-Any future development would require an encroachment permit and will undergo review to determine if any further actions or approvals are needed, including any measures for soil and sediment control.
-A grading permit through Community Development Services would be required to address grading, erosion and sediment control for any future construction.
+A grading permit through Community Development Services would be required to address grading, erosion, and sediment control for any future construction.
 Construction activities would be required to adhere to the El Dorado County Grading, Erosion Control and Sediment Ordinance.
 This includes the use of Best Management Practices (BMPs) to minimize degradation of water quality during construction.
-Impacts would be less than significant. - g-j.
-Flood-related Hazards: The project site is not located within any mapped 100-year flood areas and would not result in the construction of any structures that would impede or redirect flood flows (FEMA, 2008).
+Impacts would be less than significant.

+g-j.
+Flood-related Hazards: The project site is not located within any mapped 100-year flood areas and would not result in the construction of any structures that would impeded or redirect flood flows (FEMA, 2008).
 No dams which would result in potential hazards related to dam failures are located in the project area.
 The risk of exposure to seiche, tsunami, or mudflows would be remote.
 There would be no impact.